 - Mobile phones are allowed to be used in school, only at the explicit direction of a teacher to support or facilitate learning in a classroom, under the school guidance given in the Bring Your Own Device policy [BYOD]. - The only other circumstances in which a phone could be used during the school day is in cases of great urgency and if a member of staff's permission has been explicitly sought, they have given permission and are present with the student during the call. - Phones with a video or photo taking capability can easily be misused in a school setting.
 Any mobile phone seen during the school day will always be confiscated and a detention issued.
 Further sanctions will be taken if the item is being used in a way detrimental to good order.
-Repeat offenders can expect a higher level of sanction and parents required to collect the phone. - Students may not, during the school day, use electronic equipment such as i-Pods, MP3 players, CD players, digital cameras.
-They will always be confiscated if seen in a student's possession on school premises, during school hours and a detention issued, unless a member of staff has explicitly requested that the student bring in the

-- item.
-Further sanction will be taken if the item is being used in a way detrimental to good order. - Regarding the last two bullet points confiscated items will usually be returned at the end of the day unless there are exceptional circumstances, or the items have been confiscated on repeated occasions when parents will be asked to come and collect the items [see confiscation procedures Appendix 3]. - Possession of pornography, racist or other inflammatory literature or other items [e.g.: postcards, posters, playing cards, pens], is forbidden and such will be confiscated and subsequently destroyed.
+Repeat offenders can expect a higher level of sanction and parents required to collect the phone. - Students should not bring onto the school site unnecessary-electronic equipment.
+They will always be confiscated if seen in a student's possession on school premises, during school hours and a detention issued, unless a member of staff has explicitly requested or endorsed that the student bring in the item.
+Further sanction will be taken if the item is being used in a way detrimental to good order.
+Students who choose to ignore the strong direction not to bring such items into school must understand that staff are not expected to spend time investigating and assisting should the item be lost. - Regarding the last two bullet points confiscated items will usually be returned at the end of the day unless there are exceptional circumstances, or the items have been confiscated on repeated occasions when parents will be asked to come and collect the items [see confiscation procedures Appendix 3]. - Possession of pornography, racist, homophobic or other inflammatory literature or other items [e.g. postcards, posters, playing cards, pens], is forbidden and such will be confiscated and subsequently destroyed.
 The incident will be dealt with by means of sanctions ranging from detention to exclusion, depending on the degree to which the misconduct would cause real or potential harm.
-Exclusion would also be used in aggravated cases or where the conduct was repeated.
+Suspension or permanent exclusion would also be used in aggravated cases or where the conduct was repeated. - By bringing digital equipment or media onto school site or within school jurisdiction, students are accepting that they are liable for it to be accessed and searched by school staff if staff believe they have reasonable cause; that to withhold access in such circumstances is defiance which can lead to the item(s) being confiscated; and that they can face action if such a search reveals evidence of misconduct of any sort.

-23 OBSTRUCTION OF JUSTICE
+23. OBSTRUCTION OF JUSTICE

-• If serious misconduct has occurred, students are expected to be helpful to staff investigating.
-Students who wilfully conceal important information will face sanction up to fixed term exclusion.
-The level of co-operation offered by a student facing any investigation will be taken into account in determining the severity of sanctions imposed.
-School staff reserve the right to confiscate phones and will ask the student's permission to access the phone's memory where they believe that to do so will help an investigation into serious misconduct.
+- If serious misconduct has occurred, students are expected to be helpful to staff investigating.
+Students who wilfully conceal or withhold important information or knowingly give inaccurate information will face sanction up to suspension.
+The level of co-operation offered by a student facing any investigation will be taken into account in determining the severity of sanctions imposed. - School staff reserve the right to confiscate phones and will ask the student's permission to access the phone's memory where they believe that to do so will help an investigation into serious misconduct.
 They will limit such a search to the issue in hand.
 Should a student withhold permission to follow a reasonable request, the student will be liable to sanction for obstruction of justice, and in serious cases of student misconduct the police may then be informed in order to gain access to this information.

-24 IMPROPER CONDUCT
+24. IMPROPER CONDUCT